SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/inactive-workspaces.md

 {% hint style="warning" %}
 **Please note!**
-The Keep action can be executed on inactive workspaces only!
+The Keep action can be executed for inactive workspaces only!
 {% endhint %}

 ### Archive